This ultimate guide covers the tactics you can use to start a blog like a business and in-depth strategies to make money blogging in 2021 and beyond.

 So how do you do this?
 First, use an SEO tool and find keywords that include the word “best” in them.

 “Best” keywords are searches that people do when they’re looking for product reviews.
-For example, “best credit cards”, “best laptops of 2021”, and “best travel insurance” are all highly-monetizable searches.
+For example, “best credit cards” (like this one from QuickSprout), “best laptops of 2021”, and “best travel insurance” are all highly-monetizable searches.

 Even AppSumo uses blog posts like this to promotes their own deals: